watson-developer-cloud/social-customer-care/INSTRUCTIONS.md

 # Watson Hands On Labs - Social Customer Care

-This lab was originally created as a part of the World Developer Conference in Nov 2016.

 During this lab, you will use the [Natural Language Classifier][natural_language_classifier] service to direct customer requests and queries to the appropriate agent or workflow.
 Additionally, [Tone Analyzer][tone_analyzer], [Alchemy Language][alchemy_language], and [Personality Insights][personality_insights] demonstrate how to efficiently provide an agent with customer insights.

 You can see a version of this app that is already running [here](https://social-customer-care.mybluemix.net/).